javifr/angular-barcode-generator/README.md

-# A slight modification adding the option to specyfi Interleaved 2 for 5 code types
+# A slight modification adding the option to specify Interleaved 2 for 5 code types

 ```
 <div barcode-generator="XXXXXXXX" codetype="int25"></div>